Reentrance of the Disordered Phase in the Antiferromagnetic Ising Model on a Square Lattice with Longitudinal and Transverse Magnetic Fields

 \acknowledgments

 The authors acknowledge fruitful discussions with T.\ Uno.
-This work was financially supported by KAKENHI from Japan Society for Promotion of Science: Grant No.\ 18K03492, and No.\ 18H05228, by CREST, JST No.\ JPMJCR1673, and by MEXT Q-LEAP Grant No.\ JPMXS0118069021.
-The numerical computations were performed on computers at the Yukawa Institute Computer Facility, and the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+This work was financially supported by JSPS KAKENHI (Grants Nos.\ 18K03492 and 18H05228), by JST CREST (Grant No.\ JPMJCR1673), and by MEXT Q-LEAP (Grant No.\ JPMXS0118069021).
+The numerical computations were performed on computers at the Yukawa Institute Computer Facility and on computers at the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.

 \onecolumngrid